 Sorrento or Positano: food & nightlife

 Positano has few restaurants and shops.
-Travelers in general find that the Positano has good quality restaurants frequented by more sophisticated tourists.
+Travelers generally find that the Positano has good quality restaurants frequented by more sophisticated tourists.
 As mentioned before, many restaurants offer breathtaking views.

 Sorrento has many restaurants and bars and a number of good nightclubs.
 The Foreigners Club is a hugely popular place to hang out.
 It’s a great place for lunch, dinner, and dancing.
 Sorrento is known for its musical shows that feature traditional Neapolitan songs.